valemaio2/NextBus-API-Python-parser/README.md

 ## A word about Python <3.11 and datetime

 According to https://note.nkmk.me/en/python-datetime-isoformat-fromisoformat/#isoformat-string-with-z Python versions below 3.11 do not handle the trailing Z from UTC timezone correctly.
-The best way to avid issues would be installing Python version 3.11 and above, otherwise the code from this project would need modifying so that it transforms ```2023-04-01T05:00:30.001000Z``` into ```2023-04-01 05:00:30.001000+00:00```.
+The best way to avoid issues would be installing Python version 3.11 and above, otherwise the code from this project would need modifying so that it transforms ```2023-04-01T05:00:30.001000Z``` into ```2023-04-01 05:00:30.001000+00:00```.
 This is beyond my Python abilities unfortunately.
 A symptom of this happening would be an error message similar to the one below:

 ![immagine](https://github.com/user-attachments/assets/c1ce1221-7843-4221-9c2a-f73cc7645767)